top of page

 Jade Jeremiah Lyngdoh

-He was educated at National Law University, Jodhpur (B.A, LL.B with honours in Constitutional Law), where he was awarded a scholarship by Meta.
+Educated at the National Law University, Jodhpur (B.A, LL.B with honours in Constitutional Law), Jade was awarded a scholarship by Meta.

-He has held a fellowship at the National Law School of India University, which supported the Government of Meghalaya by curating policy solutions to address complex social and economic challenges in the state.
+He subsequently held a fellowship at the National Law School of India University, supporting the Government of Meghalaya in designing policy solutions to address complex social and economic challenges in the state.

-He has acted as petitioner in proceedings before the Indian courts to strengthen privacy protections (Jade Jeremiah Lyngdoh v.
-Union of India & Ors), and has utilised the Right to Information Act to expose executive-ordered internet shutdowns and the deployment of facial-recognition technology in the absence of statutory safeguards.
+He has also acted as petitioner in proceedings before the Indian courts to strengthen privacy protections (Jade Jeremiah Lyngdoh v.
+Union of India & Ors), and has utilised the Right to Information Act to expose executive-ordered internet shutdowns and the deployment of facial-recognition technology absent statutory safeguards.

-His commentary on constitutional law, human rights, and other public issues has been published in India’s most respected newspapers including The Wire, The Telegraph, and the Hindustan Times.
+His commentary on constitutional law, human rights, and public affairs has appeared in leading Indian publications including The Wire, The Telegraph, and Hindustan Times.

 Areas of Research